Funnels

 Aggregations

-You can add aggregations to any funnel step that has numeric fields, including derived ones.
-This allows you to calculate the minimum, maximum, average, and sum for the selected field.
+You can add aggregations to any funnel step that includes numeric fields, including derived fields.
+Aggregations let you calculate key statistics for the selected field, such as minimum, maximum, average, and sum.

 Last updated